 In January 2012 Inverclyde Libraries in Scotland facilitated the setting up of an Inverclyde heritage website about local people and events relating to the area.

-After the official class ended some of the class wanted to continue meeting and researching so East End Advisory, a local history and heritage group, agreed to facilitate the website.
-Members meet each Friday morning in the Watt Library and all are welcome to join.
+After the involvement of the library ended some of the people who took part wanted to continue meeting and researching.
+The East End Advisory, a local history and heritage group, agreed to facilitate the website.

 People work on areas that interest them – some delving deep into the past while others are more interested in people and events within living memory.
 Some of the research is very detailed while some is just a pointer to other sources available.
 The site therefore has a very diverse focus but all have an Inverclyde link.